Microsoft set to win EU antitrust nod for $16bn Nuance deal

-The deal, the latest in the tech industry, comes amid heightened regulatory scrutiny of takeovers by tech giants and acquisitions where nascent start-ups and potential rivals are shut down.
+The deal, the latest in the tech industry and Microsoft’s second biggest after its $26.2 billion buy of LinkedIn in 2016, follows heightened regulatory scrutiny of “killer acquisitions” whereby tech giants shut down nascent start-ups and potential rivals after buying them.

-Microsoft announced the deal in April which will boost its presence in cloud solutions for healthcare customers.
+Microsoft announced in April the deal that will boost its presence in cloud solutions for healthcare customers in a sector where demand has accelerated during the COVID-19 pandemic.

+Nuance, known for pioneering speech technology and helping launch Apple Inc’s virtual assistant, Siri, serves 77% of U.S. hospitals.

 The company is also in preliminary discussions with the UK antitrust agency CMA ahead of a formal request for approval of the deal, the sources said.